zubeax/zubeax.github.io/about.markdown

 If you want more detail, check out my [LinkedIn profile](https://www.linkedin.com/in/axel-zuber/).
 <br/><br/>
-When i am not busy resolving the last quirks of a Kubernetes component, i enjoy hiking, boating and restoring vintage machinery (i.e. maintaining the family home).
+When i am not busy resolving the last quirks of a Kubernetes component, i enjoy hiking, sailing and restoring vintage machinery (i.e. maintaining the family home).
 <br/><br/>
 I blog about Kubernetes, Micro Services, and their application.
 I have been around since CPU clock rates were measured in MHz and data transfer rates in kb/s, so you should expect the occasional historical item as well.